wendlingd/Browse-InfoSeeking-PubMed/README.md

 provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.

-Information at the script describes mechanisms and a few caveats.
+Information introducing the script describes mechanisms, requirements, and a few caveats.

-Run this report periodically to maintain a starting point for people looking for this type of research.
+Run this report periodically so you and your staff can have an uncomplicated foothold into this type of research.